 Shoulder joint injections may be recommended by your doctor to manage inflammation and stiffness in the joint.
 The injections are typically a mixture of steroids and anesthetic.
 However, some pain specialists are starting to use regenerative therapies like PRP.

-Injections are safe and effective in reducing severe pain on in the joints.
+Injections are safe and effective in reducing severe pain in the joints.
 The video below shows how a knee joint injection is done.
 From the video, you will get an idea of what you should expect if you are going for a shoulder joint injection.

 Generally, shoulder joint injections should be administered in addition to other forms of therapy like physical therapy and workplace modifications.
 These modifications will help you engage in exercises that will build your muscles while reducing pain for moderate periods of time.